 Recovering From Sexual Addiction

-As a Certified Sex Addiction Therapist, I help men, women, and couples heal from sexual compulsivity and intimate betrayal.
+I help men, women, and couples heal from sexual compulsivity and intimate betrayal.
 For those who struggle with out of control sexual behavior, we start by getting a clear view of the impact of sex addiction on your life.
 Denial is powerful and will keep you stuck in the addiction cycle.
-We must confront the destruction caused by your sexual behaviors.
+Confronting the destruction of sex addiction is the first step to recovery and healing.

-I work with you to create a “circle plan” that identifies your unhealthy sexual behaviors, the triggers for those behaviors, and the healthy coping skills you can start using instead.
+I work with you to identify your unhealthy sexual behaviors, the triggers for those behaviors, and the healthy coping skills you can start using instead.
 We’ll work on building a healthy, active support system as you learn what life in recovery looks like for you.
 One of the biggest problems with sex addiction (and all addiction) is isolation.
 You can’t do this on your own.
 You’ve tried that already, remember?
 Reaching out to a community of support and understanding is deeply healing and provides encouragement and wisdom as you learn to live a sober life.